hmlewis-astro/mta_analysis/proposal.md

 ### MVP:

-The minimal viable product (MVP) for this project will likely be
+The minimal viable product (MVP) for this project will likely be the calculation of the heat and crowding indices (separately) for each MTA station.
+To completely address the needs of the New York City Department of Health for their press release, we need to combine these two metrics into a single risk index, but understanding separately the impact of heat and crowds on each station is an important step in reaching this ultimate goal.